upbound/up/docs/commands.md

 - `connect <control plane name> <namespace in the control plane>`
     - Flags:
         - `--token = STRING`: Optional token for the connector to use.
-If not provided, a new one will be generated.
+If not provided, a new user token will be created.
         - `--cluster-name = STRING`: Optional name for the cluster that will be connected to the control plane.
 If not provided, namespace argument will be used.
         - `--kubeconfig = STRING`: sets `kubeconfig` path.
 Same defaults as `kubectl` are used if not provided.
     - Behavior: Connects the current cluster to the specified control plane's namespace.
-This means that all claim requests in the cluster will be proxied to the given namespace in the control plane.
+This means that all claim APIs in your control plane will be available in your cluster for consumption.

 **Group Flags**